-In the Create New Queue dialog box, enter a name for your queue (e.g.,
+In the Create New Queue dialog box, enter a name for your queue (for example,

 Choose Create Queue.

 You can use the AWS Management Console to change the Delivery Delay setting for an existing queue by selecting the Configure Queue action with an existing queue highlighted.

 CreateQueue action to create a delay queue that hides each message from consumers for the first 45 seconds that the message is in the queue.

 How you structure the AUTHPARAMS depends on how you're signing your API request.
 For information on AUTHPARAMS in Signature Version 4, see Examples of Signed Signature Version 4 Requests.